rust-tutorials/triangle-from-scratch/book_src/opening_a_window/win32.md

 ## Starting The Win32 Windowing Tutorial

-Alright, let's read the first paragraph of the [windowing tutorial](https://docs.microsoft.com/en-us/windows/win32/learnwin32/creating-a-window) that we just found...
+Let's read the first paragraph of the [windowing tutorial](https://docs.microsoft.com/en-us/windows/win32/learnwin32/creating-a-window) that we just found...

 To summarize the opening portion: